Grodno: Education

 There are also 41 middleschools (or secondary schools) in Grodno.

 Culture

-In 21 club municipal office more than 220 collectives, circles and also studios of amateur performances work.
-In them about 6500 children and adults are engaged.
-From 83 on-stage performance groups the rank "national" is carried 39, "exemplary" — 43, "professional" — 1.
+In 21 club municipal offices are more than 220 collectives, circles, and studios in which about 6500 children and adults engage in amateur performances.
+Of 83 on-stage performance groups 39 are ranked "national", 43 "exemplary", and one "professional".

-Since 1996 the biggest in Belarus Festival of National Cultures is hold in Grodno Every two years the Festival of National Cultures invites many guests into the city.
+Every two years since 1996 the Festival of National Cultures, the largest in Belarus, attracts many visitors to the city.

 Various festivals, national holidays and ceremonies are held annually in Grodno, among them "Student's spring", an international celebration of piano music or the republican festival of theatrical youth.

-In 2001 the Grodno regional executive committee founded Alexander Dubko's award — the governor of Grodnenshchina — for the best creative achievements in the sphere of culture.
+In 2001 the Grodno regional executive committee established the Alexander Dubko award, named for the governor of Grodnenshchina, for the best creative achievements in the sphere of culture.
 84 persons have been awarded this prize.

 Visa-free entrance to Grodno

 From 26 October 2016 residents of 77 countries can travel to Grodno and the Grodno District without a visa and stay there for up to 10 days.